shuaimu/homepage/teaching/ds/20fa/notes/rpc.md

 ## Exactly once?
 * "eventually"
-* hard with asynchronous network
+* no liveness guarantee with asynchronous network